flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ## How to Use the MCDU Web Interface

-The MCDU Web Interface can then be used by mouse or touch on touch enabled devices.
+The MCDU Web Interface can then be used by mouse or touch depending on your device.

 It is also possible to click on the MCDU screen items themselves to actually click the corresponding LSK (Line Select Key).